YuukanOO/uniformcss.com/get-started/theming/typography.md

 ## Letter Spacing

 Letter spacing properties can be applied using the `tracking-<size>` utility.
-By default, there are 26 variant ranges available.
+By default, there are 26 letter-spacings available.

 <div class="grid grid-cols-1 gap-36 bg-black align-center radius-md p-20 py-48">
   <div class="tracking-8 font-3xl text-white">